 - Florence Elizabeth Anstey (b 1882, married Bertie William Whitcombe in 1906, lived at Southwood Farm, Charfield Gloucestershire, received a share of brother Charles Lloyd Anstey Jnr’s possessions after his 1917 death);

-- Arthur George Anstey (b 1883, he married Annie Selman in 1907 in Westerleigh and they lived at New Lodge Farm, Iron Acton in 1911.
+- Arthur George Anstey (b 1883, he married Annie Selman in 1907 in Westerleigh and they lived at New Lodge Farm, Iron Acton in the 1911 Census.
 They had children Phyllis Ann Anstey (1911-1984, who married Leslie Heaven and later remarried to Charles Mills); and Arthur Charles L. Anstey (1915-1932, buried in St Mary’s Yate).
 Arthur was listed as next of kin to his brothers Charles Lloyd Anstey Jnr and Ernest Charles Anstey.
 Arthur died in 1917, he was buried in Yate churchyard);

 - Ernest Charles Anstey (b 1884 – an Anstey Hero and Canada Anstey Pioneer);